Heimdall-Framework/heimdall-framework/README.md

 # Heimdall Framework
 Heimdall Framework is a Python USB threat evaluation framework for Linux that is designed to detect malicious behavior in USB mass storage devices.
+The framework is aimed at Raspberry Pi 3 and 4 platforms but can also run on most linux systems with some configuration.

 ## Installation:
 You can install manually or automatically, using the script.